pyqlsa/redd-harvest/README.md

   # Used in the construction of the user-agent; this should coincide with the
   # name of the associated app created in your reddit account.
   app: redd-harvest
-  # Used in user-agent and reddit client construction (if username and password
+  # Used in user-agent and reddit client construction (both username and
-  # are not provided via environment variables to build a fully authenticated
+  # password are required to build a fully authenticated reddit client).
-  # reddit client).
   username: <put-your-username-here>
+  # Used to build a fully authenticated reddit client.
+  password: <put-your-password-here>
+  # Obtained from Reddit after setting up your script application.
+  client_id: <put-your-client-id-here>
+  # Obtained from Reddit after setting up your script application.
+  client_secret: <put-your-client-secret-here>
   # Default post limit; can be overwritten here, or individually at each
   # redditor/subreddit entry.
   post_limit: 5